 A student lounge is available to all students and may be used for study, group work or downtime.

-Six Nations Campus - The Bears Den is located on the lower level.
-Kitchen area available.
+Six Nations Campus - The Bears Den is located on the upper level, across from the Indigenous Knowledge Centre.
+Kitchen area off of the Grand River Room is available to students.

 Brantford Campus - The student lounge is located across from the reception area, room number A101.